-• Single 802.1X:
+• Single 802.1X :

 In port-based 802.1X authentication, once a supplicant is successfully authenticated on a port, the whole port is opened for network traffic.
 This allows other clients connected to the port (for instance through a hub) to piggy-back on the successfully authenticated client and get network access even though they really aren't authenticated.
-To overcome this security breach, use the Single 802.1X variant.
-Single 802.1X is really not an IEEE standard, but features many of the same characteristics as does port-based 802.1X.
+To overcome this security breach, use the Single 802.1X variant.Single 802.1X is really not an IEEE standard, but features many of the same characteristics as does port-based 802.1X.
 In Single 802.1X, at most one supplicant can get authenticated on the port at a time.
 Normal EAPOL frames are used in the communication between the supplicant and the switch.
 If more than one supplicant is connected to a port, the one that comes first when the port's link comes up will be the first one considered.
 If that supplicant doesn't provide valid credentials within a certain amount of time, another supplicant will get a chance.
-Once a supplicant is successfully authenticated, only that supplicant will be allowed access.
-This is the most secure of all the supported modes.
+Once a supplicant is secure of all the supported modes.
 In this mode, the Port Security module is used to secure a supplicant's MAC address once successfully authenticated.

-Multi 802.1X :
+• Multi 802.1X :